-There are three driving modes: Eco to maximise range, Normal which is the best compromise of range and performance; and Sport with the maximum 192lb-ft torque delivered from the start.
+There are three driving modes: Eco to maximise range, Normal which is the best compromise of range and performance; and Sport with the maximum 192lb-ft of torque delivered from the start.
 Unless you push the pedal to the floor and engage the kickdown, full power is only available constantly in Sport mode, making it a lot more responsive and enjoyable to drive even if less efficient.
 One minor point and I don’t know if it made a difference being left-hand drive but the button to activate these modes was in a very awkward place at the far side of the centre console.

 The test cars were yet to receive a final software update so the range figure was not wholly accurate (note where it says 300km until empty in picture) and we were told to use the battery gauge as a more accurate indicator instead.
 After an 89 kilometre drive encompassing a mix of motorway, town driving and country roads, and in Sport mode for two thirds of the journey, we had 60 per cent of range left.
 This suggests a range driving in similar conditions of 225.5 kilometres (140 miles), which is some way off their projected ‘potential range of 200 miles’, but as we say we didn’t drive the final version and we were certainly not driving the most efficiently.

-Jonathan Musk, editor of Autovolt magazine and a personal friend, was fortunate enough to partner up with Team Principle at DS TECHEETAH Formula-E Team Mark Preston, who reportedly drove it very hard and was very impressed with the car.
+Jonathan Musk, editor of Autovolt magazine and a personal friend, was fortunate enough to partner up with Team Principle at DS TECHEETAH Formula-E Team Mark Preston, who reportedly drove it hard and was very impressed with the car.
 Trying hard to drive it for maximum efficiency Jonathan was less impressed, but the pair estimated it was possible to aim for four miles per kilowatt hour or better.

 Talking of Formula E, there are two energy recovery options inherited from F1’s all-electric cousin, which can be controlled by the driver: Normal to simulate the behaviour of an ICE vehicle for new drivers, and Brake (B mode) which is stronger decelerating at 1.2 metres per second, but doesn’t quite allow one-pedal driving like in the Nissan LEAF.
 DS say that you can recuperate 20 per cent of range through its system from recovering energy during deceleration and braking in city driving; in Formula E the DS TECHEETAH team can achieve an impressive 50 per cent.
-And having beaten top-class opposition to win this season’s Formula E Championship, this is a brand that we should be taking seriously when it comes to electric cars.
+And having beaten top-class opposition to win 2018/2019's season’s Formula E Championship, this is a brand that we should be taking seriously when it comes to electric cars.

 The DS 3 CROSSBACK E-TENSE carries a high-capacity on board charger, available as a 7kW single phase (standard offering for UK market) or three-phase (11kW) and offers a host of charging options, including a standard domestic socket.
 100kW rapid charging adds 5.5 miles of range every minute and completes an 80 per cent charge in 30 minutes, which according to research carried out by DS Automobiles is the average amount of time that motorists spend at French service stations.
 DS Automobiles has a contract with PodPoint and for all orders placed (that result in delivery) in 2019, all customers qualify for a free charging point, in a location of their choice, which will enable a 100 per cent battery charge in eight hours.